Noise Sensitivity and Pain in Dogs

-Research suggests why dogs may suddenly become sensitive to sounds.
+Research finds why dogs may suddenly become super sensitive to sounds.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-A study about noise sensitivities in dogs gives us new information that could improve the quality of life and well-being of a lot of dogs.
+Turns out, your dog’s fear of fireworks and other loud sounds might also be related to the fact that their noise sensitivity is actually painful for them.
+A 2018 study about noise sensitivities in dogs gives us information that could improve the quality of life and well-being of a lot of dogs.
 The research suggests that pain can be a cause of new noise sensitivities, especially in older dogs.

 Researching Noise Sensitivity in Dogs

 The study compares two groups of dogs who both had sound sensitivities of various kinds.
 Dogs in the study all had fearful responses to sounds such as cars, planes, gunshots, motorcycles, fireworks, or thunderstorms.
 One group of dogs had also been diagnosed with a pain condition, while the other group contained dogs who were apparently free of such pain.
 (It’s hard to know for sure that a dog is pain-free, but these dogs had been evaluated and not found to be in pain.)

 The two groups of dogs were generally similar in age, spay/neuter status, and temperament and did not vary substantially by breed.
 All were referred by other veterinarians to the specialty clinic where the research was conducted.

 There were some really interesting differences between the two groups of dogs:

 The dogs in pain had a later onset (nearly four years) of reactivity to noise.

 Researchers hypothesize that a dog startling in response to loud sounds may exacerbate pain.
 The resulting muscle tension or sudden movement may aggravate tender areas of the body, therefore creating an association between loud noises and pain, which could lead to the development of a fear of such sounds.
 They reasonably assume that pain is more likely to develop as dogs age.